xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5/upgrade_procedure.md

 order: 120
 published: true
 ---
-## Before you upgrade: back up your store
+## Before You Upgrade: Back up Your Store
 Installing an update/upgrade is a serious task which requires some preparation.
 At the very least, you should create a backup of your store

 {% note warning %}